-Meghan Fenn's guest appearance on a Sky TV chat show about multicultural Britain.
+Meghan Fenn’s guest appearance on a Sky TV chat show about compatability.
 She talks about her book Bringing Up Brits and how it can help other parents.
-WATCH THE SHOW HERE
+(Skip to the half-way point.)

 “I just finished reading your book and I enjoyed it a lot.
 I definitely felt I could relate to your situation even though I don’t have children yet; it is definitely on my mind a lot as I approach my thirties.
 I think it is good to consider these challenges before having children so it doesn’t come as a total shock.
 I do consider the pros and cons of birth and raising children in the US vs UK.” – Jessica, American expat